 - Waterfall route

-One is the round tour itself, the most famous part of which are the high-lying aluminum bridges (see main picture).
+One is the round tour, the most famous part of which is the high-lying aluminium bridges (see the main picture).
 This part of the tour is free and open every day of the year.

-The other half of the hike is a dead end leading to the Wasserfallsteig waterfall.
-This is a much shorter section compared to the round trip, the elevation is not significant.
+The other half of the hike is a dead-end leading to the Wasserfallsteig waterfall.
+This is a much shorter section than the round trip; the elevation is insignificant.
 The biggest attraction of the gorge is the waterfall section and the planks leading there.

 You will encounter signs posted along the way.
-You can learn a lot of useful and interesting information about the formation of the gorge from these.
-But there will also be talk of the flora and fauna of the gorge and the construction of the panoramic road.
+You can learn a lot of useful and interesting information about the gorge formation from these.
+But there will also be information about the flora and fauna of the gorge and the construction of the panoramic road.

-You only have to walk 500 meters from the car park to reach the entrance to the gorge.
-Here you can already climb the non-slip, restricted aluminum path on which you will take the next 960 meters.
+Walk 500 meters from the car park to reach the entrance to the gorge.
+Here you can already climb the non-slip, restricted aluminium path on which you will take the next 960 meters.

 You will soon leave the so-called Spirit Cave while admiring the roaring Leutasch River beneath you as it playfully roars down.

 The tour is followed first by a 24 m long bridge and then by the longest 27 m Panorama Bridge (Panoramabrücke).
-From the height of 75 meters you can enjoy the fantastic view.
+From the height of 75 meters, you can enjoy a fantastic view.
 This part of the gorge is impassable, so they were forced to "take out" the path out of the gorge.

-You can shorten the hike from the bridge by crossing to the other side here and returning to the parking lot on the Kobold Trail through the woods.
+Shorten the bridge by crossing to the other side and returning to the parking lot on the Kobold Trail through the woods.
 In this case, you will miss the waterfall.

-If you finished looking around, you have to come back the same way you came in.
-Your path leads to the right (you came from the left) mostly down a road to the south.
+If you have finished looking around, you must return the way you came in.
+Your path leads to the right (you came from the left), mainly down a road to the south.

 The route is child safe!
-It is restricted to the full height of the railing, thus protecting children from falling down.
+It is restricted to the full height of the railing, thus protecting children from falling.
 With children over 6, you can set off with confidence.
-Unfortunately, the gorge is not accessible with a stroller or wheelchair.

 The gorge was originally intended as a family attraction.
 This is also shown by the name Kobold Trail.
 In the gorge, 40 teacher-drawn wooden boards were placed along the road, all with curiosities for children.
 The boards are in German, but they also briefly summarize the point in English.

-At high bridges expect windy weather in the fall and winter, and a pleasant breeze in the summer.
-Since the bottom of the bridges are latticed, it does not slip even in rain.
+Expect windy weather and a pleasant summer breeze at high bridges in the fall and winter.
+Since the bottom of the bridge is latticed, it does not slip even in the rain.

-Inside the Leutasch gorge, the plank can slide at the waterfall, so the right shoes (ribbed soles, closed shoes) are definitely recommended.
-Have a raincoat or a waterproof thin jacket with you!
+Inside the Leutasch gorge, the plank can slide near the waterfall, so the right shoes (ribbed soles, closed shoes) are recommended.

 Regardless of the weather, always have a backpack where you can pack your stuff.
-There will also be stairs along the way where it is essential for you to be able to hold on and have nothing in your hands.
+There will also be stairs along the way where you need to be able to hold on and have nothing in your hands.